 Once made, the election is irrevocable.
 Note.
-Owners of buildings in projects located

-Note.
 Owners of buildings in projects located in New York City may not use the 40-60 Test.
-Instead, they may use the 25-60 Test below.

-25-60 Test.
-25% or more of the residential units in the project must be both rent restricted and occupied by individuals whose income is 60% or less of the area median gross income (see section 142(d)(6)).
+Instead, they may use the 25-60 Test.
+Under the 25-60 Test, 25% or more of the residential units in the project must be both rent restricted and occupied by individuals whose income is 60% or less of the area median gross income (see section 142(d)(6)).